Why choose us

 - Produces almost half of Ontario’s electricity;

 - Generating capacity of 16,210 MW;

 - Ontario’s low-cost electricity generator;

-- 95 percent of electricity generated with virtually no smog or greenhouse gas emissions;
+- 99 percent of electricity generated with virtually no smog or carbon emissions;

 - Workplace safety performance consistently one of the best among Canadian electrical utilities;

 - Strong focus on community relations and outreach;

 - Extensive experience working with Indigenous communities; and

 - Named by Corporate Knights as one of Canada’s 50 best corporate citizens for 2017, based on 12 sustainability measures including carbon, water, waste and energy impacts, as well as diversity, health and safety performance, renewable energy investments, and clean air productivity.